tart/motop/README.md

 Configuration file can be created by copying motop.default.conf to motop.conf.
 Section are used for servers.
 DEFAULT section can be used for all servers.

 address                 The address of the server

 username                The username to authenticate to the server

 password                The password to authenticate to the server

 status                  Paramer to disable status check for the server (default: on)

 replicationInfo         Paramer to show replication info line if exists for the server (default: on)

 replicaSet              Paramer to disable replica set status check for the server (default: on)

-hideReplicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves
+replicationOperations   Paramer to hide constantly appeared replication operations on the masters and the slaves
                         (default: on)

 ## License